Supporting your business during coronavirus (COVID-19)

 Helpful blog articles

 In addition to this, the government has launched that will support small and medium-sized businesses that need access to bank lending and overdraft services, provided they have an annual turnover of up to £45 million.
-For start-up companies that are unable to apply for this scheme, the government has also announced the to be launched in May 2020.
-Current government guidance indicates that it will offer these innovative businesses loans ranging from £125,000 to £5 million, subject to equal match funding from private investors and the business having raised £250,000 in equity investment from third-party investors within the last 5 years.
+For start-up companies that are unable to apply for this scheme, the government has also announced the , which offers these innovative businesses loans ranging from £125,000 to £5 million.
+This loan is subject to equal match funding from private investors and the business having raised £250,000 in equity investment from third-party investors within the last 5 years.

 If your employees have been placed on furlough, you may be able to claim 80% of their wages, up to £2,500 per month, along with any National Insurance and pension contributions through the government’s .
 From 1 July, employers can bring furloughed employees back to work for any amount of time and any shift pattern and will still be able to claim this grant for any normal hours not worked.
 When claiming for furloughed hours, employers will need to report and claim for a minimum period of a week.